 BA Spanish Teaching and MA TESOL from Central Washington University.
 Spent time studying in Mexico and Morocco and two years working in Spain.
 Spanish teacher at Arcadia high and liaison between SUSD and SSCA Board.
 She is passionate about the sharing of cultures and languages.

 BA Georgetown University.
 Retired Senior Vice President of CIGNA where he managed international reinsurance business with clients in over 120 countries.
 He currently provides expert witness consulting for international disputes.
 George is past Chairman of Scottsdale’s Historic Preservation Commission, director and past President of the Friends of the Library, and on the state and local Boards of the Arizona Historical Society.
 Signed Uasin Gishu, Kenya as a Sister City during his presidency.

-Junior Board Advisor
+Junior Board Chair